epinio/docs/docs/howtos/setup_routing_secrets.md

 ### Creating a routing secret

-The steps to create a routing secret suitable for epinio are:
+The steps to create a routing secret suitable for Epinio are:

   1. Create a regular `kubernetes.io/tls` Secret by some means, for some domain `D`.
 This can involve Cert manager, of course.